whywaita/myshoes/README.md

   - default: false
   - show debugging log

-and more a some values from [shoes provider](https://github.com/whywaita/myshoes-providers).
+and more some env values from [shoes provider](https://github.com/whywaita/myshoes-providers).

 ## Repository setup